muhammad-asad-26/react-native-reanimated-datepicker/README.md

 | handleConfirmButtonPress | Yes | You can perform any action on the confirm/done button is pressed, this callback will be fired by the bottom sheet.
 (If default header is used pass this prop) |

 ### Bottom Sheet Methods (iOS Only)
-The methods that ref above passed ref will have
+These methods will only be provided if Ref is set for the datepicker

 | Method | Params | Description |
 | :- | :-: | :- |